hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/06_handling-replicates.md

 <img src=../img/idr_pipeline.png>

-> This figures is taken from the [ENCODE ChIP-Seq Guidelines](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3431496/#box3).
+> This figure is taken from the [ENCODE ChIP-Seq Guidelines](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3431496/#box3).

 _We will only be running Step 1 in this lesson, but will discuss steps 2 and 3 in a bit more detail._